activisthandbook/activisthandbook/articles/organising.md

 ### What is community organizing?

 Community organizing is a form of activism and grassroots organizing that involves bringing people together to work on a shared goal or cause.
-It involves engaging people in their local community to identify common issues and goals, and then taking action together to address those issues and achieve those goals.
+It involves engaging people in their local community to identify common issues and goals and then taking action together to address those issues and achieve said goals.

 ### How to start a grassroots movement?

-To start a grassroots movement, identify a cause that you are passionate about, gather a group of like-minded people, create a plan of action, and spread the word.
-Take a look at the many guides on Activist Handbook to get started.
+To start a grassroots movement, identify a cause you are passionate about, gather like-minded people, create a plan of action, and spread the word.
+Take a look at the many guides in the Activist Handbook to get started.

 ## Case studies